Bisexual Therapists in Seattle, WA

 Psychologist, PhD

-I enjoy working with clients around themes of depression, anxiety, anger management, relationship/couples therapy, LGBT concerns, polyamory, kink/bdsm concerns, transgender and non-binary concerns, substance abuse, and codependency.
-I am licensed in California, New York and Washington States, as well as having the Florida Telehealth registration; and I am happy to serve clients in each of these areas.
+I enjoy working with clients around themes of depression, anxiety, substance abuse, anger management, relationship/couples therapy, LGBT concerns, polyamory, kink/bdsm concerns, transgender and non-binary concerns, and codependency.
+I am licensed in California, New York and Washington States, as well as having the Florida Telehealth registration.
 I am passionate about social justice causes in both my professional and volunteer pursuits.

 Counselor, MA, LMHCA